Arlene Foster blames ‘malign and criminal elements’ for whipping up violence

 Northern Ireland's First Minister has blamed “malign and criminal elements” for whipping up young people involved in recent violence and disorder.

-Arlene Foster called for youths to desist from violence, adding that issues should be resolved at a political level.
+Arlene Foster called for people to desist from violence, adding that issues should be resolved at a political level.

-It comes as the Stormont Assembly is set to be recalled for an emergency debate following days of violence and disorder in parts of Northern Ireland.
+It comes as the Stormont Assembly is set to be recalled for an emergency debate following days of unrest in parts of the North.

-The DUP leader said she spoke to youth workers across Northern Ireland who said part of the issue is the closure of youth centres because of Covid-19 restrictions.
+The DUP leader said she spoke to youth workers across the North who said part of the issue is the closure of youth centres because of Covid-19 restrictions.

-“I’ve asked the Executive to look at that urgently and to get those youth centres open immediately … so those youths can come off the streets and come away from some malign influences that are in our society,” Mrs Foster added.
+“I’ve asked the Executive to look at that urgently and to get those youth centres open immediately … so those youths can come off the streets and come away from some malign influences that are in our society,” Ms Foster said.

 “I certainly think in a particular area of Northern Ireland that there are malign and criminal elements who are whipping up some of our young people.